nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

     - `intent-element-2`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-2` (`intent-element-2-sympy-formula.txt`).
     - `intent-element-3`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-1` (`intent-element-3-sympy-formula.txt`).
 - Test configuration: `test-config`:[`any-other-test-level-configuration-options`]: Any information that may be require to run the test.
 For example, the time and the frequency of the faults injected to the target system.

+We will use the evaluation criteria provided by NASA [1] to formulate the intent expression in terms of symbolic formula.

 We collect the information about test case execution with the following format.